conhof27/MIST-4610-Olympic-Data/README.md

 **Description:**
 Lists every country alongside the total count of athletes they sent to the Olympics.
+**Justification:**
+Query 3 provides a manager with a list of each country and the number of athletes present at the Olympics.
+This allows a manager to readily view which country sent the most athletes and which country sent the least.
+This may provide insight into a country's population size or their investment in Olympic athletes.
+Query 3 gives Olympic analysts insight into which country may produce more representation across sports.
+For example, a country with a low number of athletes present at the Olympic Games may not compete in as many events as a country with a higher number of athletes present.

 ### Query 4: Staff Distribution by Role (Simple)
 <img width="582" height="85" alt="Screenshot 2026-03-30 at 1 36 42 PM" src="https://github.com/user-attachments/assets/5c580324-992d-491f-9c73-8cf65463e13c" />